 We threw our bags down and rested in the shade.
 I peeled off my shoes and massaged my sore feet.
 A monk crossed the courtyard, dressed in long black robes, paying us no attention.
 A little while later another passed by in similar fashion, his eyes deliberately avoiding us.
 We began to wonder if visitors from the 21st century were invisible here, incongruous as we were.
 Feeling like we might be in the wrong place, we grabbed our bags and left the courtyard.
 Outside we found a wooden building that resembled a stable.
 From inside emerged a monk, covered in sawdust.
 He greeted us warmly and brought us to another, newer building where we met the leaders of the monastery.

 The head priest, an energetic older monk, insisted that we have a drink with him.
 He had bright blue eyes and a scraggly gray beard and studied us like we were alien visitors, which perhaps we were.
-We spoke using a confusing combination of Greek, English, and hand gestures.
+Our conversation was a confusing combination of Greek, English, and hand gestures.
 He wanted to know all about the United States, our journey from Europe, and our impressions of their simple monastic life.
 After drowning a few glasses of moonshine, we were asked to produce our diamonitirions and were shown to our room.

 Sleeping quarters in Athos are all similar - an undecorated room with two to four beds, a table, towels, blankets, and an icon or two to interrupt the otherwise barren walls.
 Each group of pilgrims gets their own room, and things always felt very private.
 After all, this is a place for focusing on God, not making new friends.